radareorg/radare2-book/registers.md

 # Registers

 The registers are part of the user area stored in the context structure used by the scheduler.
-This structure can be manipulated to get and set values for those registers, and on intel for example, is possible to directly manipulate the DRx hardware registers to setup hardware breakpoints and watchpoints.
+This structure can be manipulated to get and set values for those registers, and on intel for example, is possible to directly manipulate the DRx hardware registers to setup hardware breakpoints.

 There are different commands to get values of the registers.
 For the General Purpose ones use: